sagieppel/Fully-convolutional-neural-network-FCN-for-semantic-segmentation-Tensorflow-implementation/README.md

 This is a simple implementation of a fully convolutional neural network (FCN).
 The net is based on fully convolutional neural net described in the paper [Fully Convolutional Networks for Semantic Segmentation](https://arxiv.org/pdf/1605.06211.pdf).
 The code is based on [FCN implementation](https://github.com/shekkizh/FCN.tensorflow)  by Sarath Shekkizhar with MIT license.
 The net is initialized using the pre-trained VGG16 model by Marvin Teichmann.

 ## Details input/output
-The input for the net (Figure 1) are RGB image,
+The input for the net is RGB image (Figure 1 right).
-The net produces pixelwise annotation as a matrix in size of the image with the value of each pixel is the pixel label.
+The net produces pixelwise annotation as a matrix in the size of the image with the value of each pixel corresponding to its class (Figure 1 left).

 ![](/Figure1.png)
 Figure 1) Semantic segmentation of liquid in glass with FCN.
 Red=Glass, Blue=Liquid, White=Background

 ## Requirements
-This network was run and trained with Python 3.6  Anaconda package and Tensorflow 1.1.
+This network was run with Python 3.6  Anaconda package and Tensorflow 1.1.
 The training was done using Nvidia GTX 1080, on Linux Ubuntu 16.04.

 ## Setup
 1) Download the code from the repository.